February 26th, 2011 by tor

 As a musician, she is a violinist who has proven she can play Beethoven as well as the blues, playing with orchestras and bands, too many to count.
 She was the composer-in-residence for the MYE Theatre Company of Los Angeles and was a violinist with the big band, The Pretty Babies, featuring Zooey Deschanel and Samantha Shelton.

-Tor officially started his sound editing career in Portland, Oregon, doing everything from wiring and sound proofing to audio design and mixing.
-He moved to Los Angeles in the mid-nineties and honed his post-production sound skills on radio, television advertising, music videos and feature films with a variety of top-notch Los Angeles-based post-production companies, including Margarita Mix, Picture Head, and Pacific Soundwaves.
+Tor officially started his post audio career in Portland, Oregon, doing everything from wiring and sound-proofing to sound design and mixing.
+He moved to Los Angeles in the late twentieth century and honed his skills on radio, television advertising, music videos, TV shows and feature films with a variety of top-notch Los Angeles-based post-production companies, including Margarita Mix, Picture Head, and juice studios.
 Also during the 1990’s, Tor traveled to Germany, where he worked on American and German films at the famed Studio Babelsberg as supervising sound editor, Foley supervisor, and digital workflow consultant.